 On May 1, 2016, Cook County established a Hotel Accommodations Tax at a rate of 1.0% of the gross rental or leasing charge.
-In FY2023, the County is projecting to collect \$32.8 million in the Hotel Accommodations Tax, which is \$4.2 million above the adopted revenue of \$28.5 million.
+In FY2023, the County anticipates collecting \$32.8 million in the Hotel Accommodations Tax, which is \$4.2 million above the adopted revenue of \$28.5 million.
 The increase in revenue is largely due to the continued recovery of the economy in a post COVID-19 world, with no restrictions on travel and tourism and the resulting demand for the hospitality industry.
-The FY2024 revenue projection is \$35.3 million.
+The FY2024 adopted revenue budget is \$35.3 million.
 The revenue generated will be deposited into the Public Safety Fund.